 You may want to use multiple regions if you are a global organization serving customers in different countries that have specific laws and governance about the use of data.
 In this case, you could even connect different VPCs together in different regions.
 Learn more from AWS about Multiple Region Multi-VPC Connectivity.

 Interestingly, not all AWS services are available in every region.
 This is a consideration that must be taken into account when architecting your infrastructure.
 Some services are classed as global services, such as AWS Identity & Access Management (IAM) or Amazon CloudFront, which means that these services are not tied to a specific region.
 However, most services are region-specific, and it’s down to you to understand which services are available in which region.
-This table provides a definitive list of all services and the regions where they operate.
-This list is constantly being updated as more and more services become available in different regions.

 AWS logically groups its Regions into larger geographical areas for ease of management.
 For example, the N. Virginia and Ohio Regions fall under the geographic location of US East.
-The current Regions available at the time of this post are:

 The AWS GovCloud is an isolated region in the U.S. that is only available to U.S. government agencies and organizations in government-regulated industries, which must meet strict requirements.
-More information on this particular region can be found here.

 Region and Availability Zone Naming Conventions